-Not Applicable.
+Not applicable.
 This bill does not appear to require counties or municipalities to spend funds or take action requiring the expenditures of funds; reduce the authority that counties or municipalities have to raise revenues in the aggregate; or reduce the percentage of state tax shared with counties or municipalities.

-The bill requires FWC to adopt rules to provide criteria and procedures for reviewing applications and procedures for public notice and participation.
+The bill requires FWC to adopt rules to provide criteria and procedures for reviewing applications and procedures for public notice and participation, which must be initiated by July 1, 2021.